aptos-labs/developer-docs/docs/reference/glossary.md

 - An **account address** is the address of an Aptos account.
 - Account address refers to a specific destination on the Aptos network.
 The address dictates the destination and source of a specific amount of assets exchanged by two parties on the blockchain.
-- An Aptos address is a 64-character hex string, and sometimes it can be shortened by stripping leading 0s and prefixing `0x`.
-This makes a hex-encoded 32 byte Aptos account address.
+- Aptos addresses are 64-character hex string (32 bytes).
+Often times these strings are prefixed with `0x` and for first 16 addresses, the leading 0s are excluded (ex. `0x1`)

 See [Accounts](../concepts/accounts.md) for more information.

 ### API

 - An **Application Programming Interface (API)** is a set of protocols and tools that allow users to interact with Aptos blockchain nodes and client networks via external applications.
-Aptos offers a REST API for this purpose.
-See the [Aptos API reference](https://aptos.dev/nodes/aptos-api-spec#/) documentation and [Use the Aptos API](../apis/fullnode-rest-api.md) for more details.
+Aptos offers a REST API to communicate with our nodes.
+- Try out the [Aptos API](https://aptos.dev/nodes/aptos-api-spec/) and see [documentation](../apis/fullnode-rest-api.md) for more details.

 ### APT